Modern Slavery Act

 Our Organisation’s Structure

-We repair and replace vehicles including motor repair garages, recovery providers, salvage services in addition to goods provided to facilitate vehicle repair including parts replacement and paint both of which have elements where we source goods from 3rdparties out with the UK either directly or through our
+Within our motor claims supply chain, we look at the potential aspects of a motor claim journey.
+This includes motor repair garages, recovery providers and salvage services in addition to goods provided to facilitate vehicle repair including parts replacement and paint.
+Both parts replacement and paint supply have elements where we source goods from third parties outside the UK either directly or through our suppliers’ supply chains.

-Our travel claims supply chain is service based cost containment work across a variety of locations worldwide.
+Our travel claims supply chain provides services across a variety of locations worldwide.

 Supply chain ethics